inspektor-gadget/website/blog/2024-09-13-introduction-to-gadgets.md

 - Name
 - Description
 - Home, source and documentation URLs
-- Datasources: List of datasources provided by the gadget and configuration for their fields, like how to format when printing to the terminal, skip a specific field for json, etc.
+- Datasources: List of datasources provided by the Gadget and configuration for their fields, like how to format when printing to the terminal, skip a specific field for json, etc.
 - Parameters: Options exposed to the user to change the behavior of the gadget